Work from Design for Me architects: (click to view their full profiles) Matt, Corin, Robert, Tom, Rashid, Giles

 Planning rules have been relaxed

 In recent years the government have relaxed planning rules in regards to extensions.
 The changes have given homeowners more flexibility to improve and increase the value of their homes.
-Previously, without planning permission, you could add a single-storey extension of up to 3 meters in depth for an attached property and 4m to a detached house, these distances have been doubled, so get started before they change the rules back!
+Previously, without planning permission, you could add a single-storey extension of up to 3 meters in depth for an attached property and 4m to a detached house, these distances have been doubled.

 How much value does an extension add?

 It is impossible to put an exact figure on this as it varies depending on the type of extension, the house, the location of the property.
 We can however provide some statistics that give a good indication of what you can expect when it comes to adding value with an house extension.